 Obligation to make additional payments – Can debts be incurred?

-In fact, it is possible to incur debt through a leveraged position with an Online Broker.
+In fact, it is possible to incur debt through a leveraged position with an online broker.
 This has happened in the past due to extreme market situations.
 Due to a lack of liquidity, the positions could not be closed or executed.

-Advantages & disadvantages of leverage
+Advantages and disadvantages of trading leverage

 |Trade more capital on the markets||Traders cannot assess the risk|